IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/connect-to-a-remote-system.md

 ![Open Connection Browser](../../assets/ProjectExplorer_03.png)

+?> To learn more about connecting to a remote system using Code for IBM i, check out their [documentation](https://halcyon-tech.github.io/docs/#/pages/login).

 From the **Project Explorer** view, you also have the option to quickly connect to a previous connection using the **Connect to Previous IBM i** action.

 ![Connect to Previous IBM i](../../assets/ProjectExplorer_04.png)